alecrios/css-style-guide/README.md

 ### Notes within rules

-Notes may be written within rules to explain the styles.
+Writing notes within rules is useful to provide clarity about methodology that is not immediately obvious.
 Notes should be written in sentence case and should have no blank lines above or below.

 ``` css
 .rule-with-note {